whatifif/handgesture/README.md

  - jupyter notebook as python editor

-## Hand Gestures as a Standard Way to replace a Keyboard and Mouse
+## Hand Gestures as a Standard Way of Input like a Keyboard and a Mouse
 - Using hand for a future virtual keyboard
 ![virtual keyboard](/resources/virtual-keyboard2.jpg)